 Accounts receivable - The Organization accounts for potential losses in accounts receivable using the allowance method.
-Management believes accounts receivable are fully collectible at December 31, 2020 and 2019.
+Management believes accounts receivable are fully collectible at December 31, 2021 and 2020.
 As a result, no allowance for uncollectible accounts has been provided.

 Performance obligations and revenue recognition - A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is the unit of account under ASC 606.
 The transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 The Organization's revenue within the scope of ASC 606 consists of revenue from membership dues, publication royalties licensed to a third party, and annual meeting registration fees.
-The contract performance obligation for membership dues is performed over the respective contract or membership period, which runs for the same period as the Organization's fiscal year.
-Membership dues include subscription to the Oral History Review and related newsletters and other publications.
+The contract performance obligation for membership dues is performed over the respective contract or membership dues include subscription to the Oral History Review and related newsletters and other publications.
 These subscriptions run concurrent to the members' contract period, therefore the Organization does not consider these items to be separate performance obligations.
 Royalty income for the Organization's license agreement for its publications is recognized under terms of this agreement, which provide for an advance payment at the beginning of the year, with settlement of remaining royalty payments by the end of the year.
 For the annual meeting registration fees, the contract obligation is satisfied at the time of the meeting over the fiscal year to which the fee relates.